artemnovichkov/iOS-11-by-Examples/README.md

 ## License

-iOS 11 by Examples is available under the MIT license.
-See the LICENSE file for more info.
+The project is available under the MIT license.
+See the [LICENSE](./LICENSE) file for more info.